hudson-newey/2rm/README.md

 soft:
     - "*.bak"
 # do not allow deleting these files/directories
-# without using the `-f` or `--force` flags
+# without using the `--bypass-protected` flag this
-# this does not make the file un-deletable
+# does not make the file protected at the system level
-# through other tools, but it does protect
+# through other tools, but it does protect against
-# against accidental deletion through 2rm
+# accidental deletion through 2rm
 protected:
     - ".ssh/"
 ```